San Antonio de Areco has been increasingly popular as a destination for experiencing authentic Argentine country life.

 The small town was founded in 1730 and is considered to be one of the oldest towns in the Province of Buenos Aires.

+You can’t talk about San Antonio de Areco and life in the Argentine countryside without talking about gauchos!
 In 2015, it was declared a historic national interest of Argentina and the Argentine gaucho culture.

 What to do in San Antonio de Areco?